-Universal Design for Learning® (UDL) developed by David Rose and Ann Meyers is a registered trademark of the Center for Assistive Special Technology (CAST).
-UDL was designed to reduce the barriers to the curriculum and maximize learning.
+Universal Design for Learning (UDL) developed by David Rose and Ann Meyers of the Center for Assistive Special Technology (CAST) was designed to reduce the barriers to the curriculum and maximize learning.
 UDL provides a framework for all learners to help them become self-directed and independent expert learners.
 UDL has reordered the principles and guidelines, to begin with, Multiple Means of Engagement, the Why of Learning that compliments how the Design Thinking Process involves learners in identifying an authentic problem or challenge.

 - Multiple Means of Engagement (Why) is the affective network that explains how interest and purpose engages and motivates learners to want to learn.

 - Multiple Means of Representation (What) is the recognition network how content is represented and how learners process information.

 - Multiple Means of Action and Expression (How) is the strategic network involving how learners monitor progress and demonstrate and reflect evidence of learning.

 The National Center on Universal Design for Learning goes deeper referring to the alternate version of the UDL Guidelines found in the book UDL Theory and Practice by David Rose and Ann Meyers where the order of the principles and the guidelines have changed to start with the WHY.
 The UDL Guidelines provide a deep dive into each of the principles to checkpoints that provide resources, examples, and research.
 We pulled together the phases of the Design Thinking Process and identified specific options under each principle to create a Design Thinking Process and UDL Planning Tool for teachers.